Diagnosis is key to Relief of Vancouver Spinal Gout

 PREVALENCE OF SPINAL GOUT

-Arthritis is an inflammatory condition affecting people around the world - 47.8 million US sufferers, 8 million UK sufferers, 108 million European sufferers - with osteoarthritis being the most common affecting joints in the knee, hands, etc. Gout is just such an inflammatory cause of pain in similar areas, making it tough to diagnose and differentiate from other inflammatory issues.
-(1) A new narrative review stated that 94% of spinal gout patients experienced back or neck pain, 86% showed neurological symptoms, 72% had a history of gout, 80% had high levels of serum uric acid, and 76% went through a surgery.
+Arthritis is an inflammatory condition impacting people around the world - 47.8 million US sufferers, 8 million UK sufferers, 108 million European sufferers - with osteoarthritis being the most common affecting joints in the knee, hands, etc. Gout is just such an inflammatory cause of pain in similar areas, making it difficult to diagnose and differentiate from other inflammatory issues.
+(1) A new narrative review stated that 94% of spinal gout patients experienced back or neck pain, 86% displayed neurological symptoms, 72% had a history of gout, 80% had high levels of serum uric acid, and 76% went through a surgery.
 Though an uncommon cause of spine pain, gout’s inflammatory arthritis stems from monosodium urate crystals in synovial fluid and other joint tissues (ankle, foot, hands, wrists, elbows, knees, hips, and spine).
-(2) An early, appropriate diagnosis of spinal gout can better guide treatment and enhance clinical outcomes.
+(2) An early, appropriate diagnosis of spinal gout can better guide treatment and improve clinical outcomes.

 DIAGNOSIS OF SPINAL GOUT